QuickBooks Blog

 Income taxes

-Income taxes are based on the money your business makes and are paid on both a federal and state level.
-The amount you owe depends on how your business is set up.
+Income taxes are based on the money your business makes and are paid at both federal and state levels.
+The way you pay these taxes and how much you owe depends on how your business is structured.

 A business’ state income tax varies by state—and sometimes by city.
 Depending on where you do business and make money, you may have filing requirements in different jurisdictions.
 The rules and requirements are complex, and it’s best to consult your tax advisor if those rules apply to you.